troydai/spiffe-helper-rust/docs/integration_test.md

 4. Deploys SPIRE server (`make deploy-spire-server`)
 5. Deploys SPIRE agents (`make deploy-spire-agent`)
 6. Deploys workload registrations (`make deploy-registration`)
-7. Loads container images into the kind cluster (`make load-images`)
+7. Builds and loads container images (`make load-images`)

+**Note**: This command may take a few minutes on the first run as it builds the Docker images (including compiling the Rust binary).
+Subsequent runs will be faster if the Docker cache is valid.

 ### Complete Environment Teardown (`make env-down`)